otoolep/go-httpd/README.md

 go-httpd [![Circle CI](https://circleci.com/gh/otoolep/go-httpd/tree/master.svg?style=svg)](https://circleci.com/gh/otoolep/go-httpd/tree/master) [![GoDoc](https://godoc.org/github.com/otoolep/go-httpd?status.png)](https://godoc.org/github.com/otoolep/go-httpd) [![Go Report Card](https://goreportcard.com/badge/github.com/otoolep/go-httpd)](https://goreportcard.com/report/github.com/otoolep/go-httpd)
 ======

 go-httpd is an example Go project, showing you how to organise that most basic of systems -- a HTTP server that allows you to set and get values in a key-value store.
-It exhibits many other important principles of a good Go project.
+Trivial _Hello, World_ programs don't demonstrate how to organise a real program, but go-httpd does.
+It also exhibits many other important principles of a good Go project.

 ## Project layout
 `main.go`, within the _main_ package, is the entry point for the program, and this source file is at the top-level of the tree.